 Care Providers and/or Team Members

 Care providers and team members provide and/or support primary care delivery.
-They can include Indigenous health workers, midwives, medical office assistants, nurses, nurse practitioners, pharmacists, physicians, social workers, community health workers and others who are equal partners in the delivery of high-quality care for patients.
+They can include midwives, medical office assistants, nurses, nurse practitioners, pharmacists, physicians, social workers, Indigenous and community health workers and others who are equal partners in the delivery of high-quality care for patients.

 The journey towards quality, team-based care with patients and providers as equal team members means sharing and accessing resources, events and opportunities to support everyone along the way.